guidogerb/guidogerb-website/@guidogerb/components/point-of-sale/tasks.md

 - [ ] Add a quick-add SKU search bar that bypasses the catalog grid for power users.
 - [ ] Allow operators to edit product metadata (price overrides, notes) before adding to the cart.

-## Cart & pricing engine
+## Cart orchestration

-- [ ] Support split tenders where multiple payment methods contribute to a single invoice.
+- [ ] Collaborate with `@guidogerb/components-shopping-cart` to support split tenders within the POS flow.
-- [ ] Persist draft carts to the backend so sessions can resume across devices and staff accounts.
+- [ ] Persist draft carts to the backend by syncing shopping-cart storage events for multi-device continuity.
-- [ ] Implement tax-inclusive pricing and jurisdiction-aware rate selection via Avalara.
+- [ ] Surface tax-inclusive pricing by reconciling cart totals with jurisdiction-aware rates from Avalara.

 ## Invoices & fulfillment